Introduction

 While much of the discussion focused on insurance product configuration, Maciej noted that rules engines also excel in areas like credit comparison tools and anti-fraud models.

-In claims processing, a rules engine can aggregate data from multiple domains to assess fraud risk.
+In claims processing, a rules engine can handle large volumes of claims data, efficiently aggregating information from multiple domains to assess fraud risk.
+The system supports rigorous testing of fraud detection models, ensuring accuracy and reliability.
 By having all relevant logic in one place, insurers can automate detection, score risk levels and trigger appropriate actions – from further investigation to automatic approval.

 Key Features That Make the Difference